 The Property team have provided some rough costings for carrying out the necessary refurbishments.
-These are included in Appendix 5 to the report.
+These are included in Appendix 5.

-We have put together a business case for the Arts Hub (Appendix 4 to the report) and some basic financials to indicate the likely costs and potential income for the project (see Appendix 5 to the report).
+We have put together a business case for the Arts Hub (Appendix 4) and some basic financials to indicate the likely costs and potential income for the project (see Appendix 5).